rafer/enumerated_type/README.md

 end
 ```

 Now, say we need another kind of job: the `AdminJob`.
 It needs to have the same set of statuses (with the same behavior as `Job`'s status).
 We could certainly move the status related code into a `StatusHaving` module and mix it in to both `Job` and `AdminJob`, but there are some drawbacks here, chief among them that we'd have to add a good bit of coupling between the `Job`, `AdminJob` and the `StatusHaving` mix-in module.
 For example both classes and the mix-in would need to agree on the `@status` instance variable.
-I would argue at this point the idea of a `JobStatus` should be promoted to it's own class, maybe with a little bit of error checking:
+I would argue at this point the idea of a `JobStatus` should be promoted to its own class, maybe with a little bit of error checking:

 ```ruby
 class JobStatus